On this page, the word nature also includes certain man-made habitats, such as fields and stone fences.

 These peculiar trees were Great Basin bristlecone pines (Pinus longaeva), which is restricted to high-altitude areas in eastern California, Nevada, and Utah.
 Apart from certain clones, including a creosote (Larrea tridentata) in the Mohave Desert, whose age is estimated at c.
 9,400 years, this pine is the oldest living organism on Earth, a few of them being around 5,000 years old.

-More photos of these remarkable trees are found elsewhere on this website, see Plants: Ancient and huge trees, and Plants: Mountain plants – Plants of the Sierra Nevada.
+More photos of these remarkable trees are found on the pages Plants: Ancient and huge trees, and Plants – Mountain plants: Plants of the Sierra Nevada.

 Twisted trunk of an ancient Great Basin bristlecone pine, White Mountains, California.
 (Photo copyright © by Kaj Halberg)

 The spotted genet (Genetta genetta) is a small viverrid, native to most of Africa and along the southern coast of the Arabian Peninsula.
 At an early stage, it was introduced to Spain, where it quickly formed a wild population.
 It has since spread north and east through France, into Switzerland, Belgium, and southern Germany.

 Pattern on the coat of a spotted genet, Kenya.
 (Photo copyright © by Kaj Halberg)

 Twig of an ivy (Hedera helix), clinging to the trunk of a common hornbeam (Carpinus betulus), Møn, Denmark.
 (Photo copyright © by Kaj Halberg)